IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 #### Removing

-The `remove button` is part of the chip as well.
-You can control the remove button visibility by the `removable` boolean option.
-An event `onRemove` is fired when the end-user deletes a chip.
+The `remove button` is a part of the chip as well.
+You can control the remove button visibility by setting the `removable` boolean option.
+An event `onRemove` gets fired when the end-user deletes a chip.

 ```html
 <igx-chips-area #chipsArea>